An optimal gradient method for smooth strongly convex minimization: An optimal gradient method

 with three constants (well defined given that $0\leq\mu<L<\infty$ and $A_k,A_{k+1}\geq 0$)

 as well as

-For obtaining the desired potential inequality, it remains to remark that $A_{k+1}$ corresponds to the largest solution to $P(x,A_k)=0$, reaching the claim $\phi_{k+1}\leq \phi_k$. \end{proof} We are now armed for proving our main result, presented in Theorem~\ref{corr:finalbound}. \begin{proof}[Theorem~\ref{corr:finalbound}] From Lemma~\ref{thm:potential}, we get
+For obtaining the desired potential inequality, it remains to remark that $A_{k+1}$ corresponds to the largest solution of $P(x,A_k)=0$.
+That is, the weighted sum can be reorganized exactly as $\phi_{k+1}\leq \phi_k$, reaching the desired claim. \end{proof} We are now equipped for proving our main result, presented in Theorem~\ref{corr:finalbound}. \begin{proof}[Theorem~\ref{corr:finalbound}] From Lemma~\ref{thm:potential}, we get

 From Theorem~\ref{thm:interp} (evaluated at $x\leftarrow x_\star$, and $y\leftarrow y_{k-1}$), we have that $(L+\mu A_N)\|z_N-x_\star\|^2\leq \phi_N$, reaching

 Similarly, we have that $(1-\cond)A_{N+1}\psi_{N}\leq \phi_{N+1}\leq \phi_N$ and hence